evotions/KeyboardEmu-for-BBC-Microbit/Microbit_Examples/README.md

 - Gaming controller
 - Air mouse with gestures

-Check back for more creative uses of the HID extension!
+Check back for more creative uses of the Keyboard Emu extension!